Indian Administrative Service: Career progression

+As an IAS officer progresses in their career, they become eligible for important positions in the central government.
+These positions include joint secretary, additional secretary, and secretary in different ministries and departments.
+In these roles, IAS officers are involved in making policies, implementing them, and making important decisions at the national level.
+They can also be appointed as advisors to the central government or serve in autonomous bodies, commissions, and international organizations.
+These opportunities allow IAS officers to contribute to the development and governance of the country on a larger scale.

 On attaining the apex scale, IAS officers may lead government departments or ministries.
 In these roles, IAS officers represent the country at the international level in bilateral and multilateral negotiations.
-If serving on a deputation, they may be employed in intergovernmental organisations such as the World Bank, the International Monetary Fund, the Asian Development Bank, the Asian Infrastructure Investment Bank, and the United Nations or its agencies.
+If serving on a deputation, they may be employed in International organization such as the World Bank, the International Monetary Fund, the Asian Development Bank, the Asian Infrastructure Investment Bank, and the United Nations or its agencies.
 IAS officers are also involved in the conduct of elections in India as mandated by the Election Commission of India.

 Upon retirement, high ranking IAS officers have occupied constitutional posts such as the Chief Election Commissioner of India, the Comptroller and Auditor General of India, and the chairperson of the Union Public Service Commission (UPSC).
 They have also become members of administrative tribunals, such as the National Green Tribunal and the Central Administrative Tribunal, as well as chiefs of regulators including the Telecom Regulatory Authority of India, the Securities and Exchange Board of India, and the Reserve Bank of India.
 If a serving IAS officer is appointed to a constitutional post such as Comptroller and Auditor General of India, Chief Election Commissioner of India or chairperson of UPSC or as head of a statutory authority, such as the National Commission for Women or the Central Information Commission, he or she is deemed to have retired from service.